ayaderaghul/microverse-portfolio/README.md

 ### Install

 No need to install.
-Just click the `index.html` and open it with the browser
+Just click the `index.html` and it will open with the browser.

 ### Deployment